Faculty seeking graduate students for Fall 2023

-Below is a list of faculty from the Department of Geological Sciences and Engineering, the Nevada Bureau of Mines and Geology, and the Nevada Seismological Laboratory that are seeking graduate students to start in fall 2022.
-The list includes information on whether the faculty member is seeking master's and/or doctoral student(s) and the types of funded research projects available.
+Below is a list of earth science and engineering faculty from the Department of Geological Sciences and Engineering, the Nevada Bureau of Mines and Geology, and the Nevada Seismological Laboratory that are seeking graduate students to start in fall 2023.
 For further information, please reach out to the individual faculty member.
 More information on the faculty can be found on the department faculty page.

-Seeking a doctoral student for a project on structure/tectonics in metamorphic core complex or large-scale thrust belts.
+Seeking a Ph.D. student for a project on structure/tectonics in metamorphic core complexes or large-scale thrust belts (Himalaya or Sevier).